JulianDiaz619/bikeshare/README.md

 ### Overview of Project

-  In this project, we took a look at Citi Bikes data from 2019 and used Tableau to visualize different insights we gathered from the data.
+  In this project, we analyzed the Citi Bike data from 2019 and used Tableau to create visualizations that provide insights into the usage patterns of the bike-sharing service.
+We examined several aspects of the data, including trip duration, user demographics, and the most active days and times for the service.

 ### Results